K-2 Visa: Requirements, Interview, Processing Time

 K-2 Application Process: Step-by-Step

-1. File Form I-129F (only one form is necessary for both the fiancé(e) and all K-2 child applicants)
+1. File Form I-129F (only one form is necessary for both the fiancé(e) and all K-2 child applicants).
+Ensure you list each child on the form.

 2. Once the I-129F petition is approved, wait for instructions from the embassy or consulate regarding the interview